shopware/shopware/UPGRADE-6.4.md

 The minimum required PHP version for Shopware 6.4.0.0 is now PHP 7.4.
 Please make sure, that your system has at least this PHP version activated.

+We've also added support for PHP 8.0.
+While Shopware is de-facto ready for PHP 8.0, some dependencies do not support PHP 8.0 in their `composer.json` in theory.
+Until these dependencies add official PHP 8.0 support in their `composer.json`, we decided to set the `config.platform.php` of the development root composer.json to `7.4.0`.
+This is to prevent composer failing to update dependencies, because of PHP version constraints.

 ---

 ## Sodium is now a requirement